Octacon100/Octacon.github.io/_posts/2021-03-05-Setting_up_schema_spy_with_azure_dev_ops.md

 ---
 layout: post
-title: How to set up SchemaSpy with a Azure SQL Database on Azure Dev Ops
+title: How to set up SchemaSpy with a Azure SQL Database on Azure DevOps
 ---

 When's the last time you had a database with up to date documentation?